kailash-manasarovar/statement/docs/timeline/2023/february.md

 ## Mental state and health concerns

 - I can't stop thinking about this man, the trumpet teacher.
 My mind is racing with thoughts about him.
 - I excessively plan novel after novel about our romantic adventures in my head!
+I tell my therapist in June 2023 I wrote 1000s of romance novels in my head about him.
 - I'm extremely concerned about rhabdo and having kidney damage.
 - I consider my GP to be ineffective.
 - I go on a very strict kidney diet to try to heal myself.